New Student Advising

 The key thing is to not cut yourself off from programs you might be interested in, which means that if there's any possibility that you might want to pursue an academic program that requires Calculus, for example, you should take it, or if you're entertaining a pre-health option, you should take General Chemistry along with your Calculus.
 That way, you give yourself the option of pursuing the program with the more restrictive requirements, and if you end up in a major that doesn't have specific expectations for the core, you can still use those credits to make progress toward completion of your core requirements.
 Not sure how to figure out if a major specifies how you are to complete Core?
 See the previous question.

 With some exceptions, many majors do not begin until the end of first year or even second year.
-Remember, though, that a number of majors do specify how you are to complete certain core requirements as preparation for study in that field.
+Remember, though, that a number of majors specify how you are to complete certain core requirements as preparation for study in that field.
 So while you may not be taking courses in the major at first, you will be taking courses as preparation for the major.

 Back to top